Gowiem/terraform-workshops/intermediate-terraform/exercises/02/README.md

 ### Using the s3 backend type

-When your student alias user accounts were created before this course, an s3 bucket was also created for you named like `rockholla-di-[student-alias]`.
+When your student alias user accounts were created before this course, an s3 bucket was also created for you named like `tf-intermediate-[student-alias]`.
 We'll be using these buckets that already exist as the place to store and manage your remote state as we move forward in this course.
 We'll be working primarily with realistic, remote state scenarios for the remainder of our exercises.

 One quick aside before we get started working with this project.
 Notice the file structure introduced in this project: